-A criminal record for a misdemeanor will affect you for the rest of your life if you cannot get it sealed or expunged.
-Illinois law is complicated, and judges do not always interpret it consistently, so it makes sense to have the experienced team at Wolfe & Stec, Ltd. on your side.
+Illinois law is complicated, and a criminal record for a misdemeanor will affect you for the rest of your life, but the experienced legal team at Wolfe & Stec, Ltd. are here to help you fight these charges.
 Our goal is to either get the charges dropped or to minimize the negative impact of the situation as much as possible.

 The criminal defense lawyers at Wolfe & Stec, Ltd. are skilled trial lawyers who believe each case is unique, with its own set of circumstances.
 We know the judges and the court system and will aggressively explore every avenue for your defense.
 We examine the facts, the individuals involved, and the evidence available, and can greatly increase your chances of getting the best results possible.